HemanthKumar4444/Todo-App/frontend/firstapp/README.md

 Follow the steps below to clone the project and run it locally on your machine.

-### 🔧 Prerequisites

-- Node.js and npm must be installed.
-  You can download them from: [https://nodejs.org](https://nodejs.org)

 ### 📥 Clone the Repository

 ```bash